MadLittleMods/zig-neural-networks/README.md

 To add some buzzword details, it's a multi-layer perceptron (MLP) with backpropagation and stochastic gradient descent (SGD).
 Optional momentum, ...

-Performance-wise, it should just fine for your small application-specific purposes.
-This library currently avoids the pesky vector/matrix libraries which can make it hard to follow what exactly is being multiplied together (just flat arrays) when you're trying to wrap your head around the concepts.
+Performance-wise, it should be just fine for your small application-specific purposes.
+This library currently avoids the pesky vector/matrix libraries which can make it hard to follow what exactly is being multiplied together (just uses flat arrays) when you're trying to wrap your head around the concepts.
 If we ever decide to use one of vector/matrix library, I plan to keep around the "slow" variants of the forward/backward methods alongside the optimized versions.

-This is heavily inspired by my [first neural network implementation](https://github.com/MadLittleMods/zig-ocr-neural-network) which was based on [Sebastian Lague's video](https://www.youtube.com/watch?v=hfMk-kjRv4c) and now this implementation makes things a bit simpler to understand (at least math-wise) by following a pattern from [Omar Aflak's (The Independent Code) video](https://www.youtube.com/watch?v=pauPCy_s0Ok) where activation functions are just another layer in the network.
+This is heavily inspired by my [first neural network implementation](https://github.com/MadLittleMods/zig-ocr-neural-network) which was based on [Sebastian Lague's video](https://www.youtube.com/watch?v=hfMk-kjRv4c) and now this library implementation makes things a bit simpler to understand (at least math-wise) by following a pattern from [Omar Aflak's (The Independent Code) video](https://www.youtube.com/watch?v=pauPCy_s0Ok) where activation functions are just another layer in the network.
 See the [*developer notes*](./dev-notes.md) for more